-Academic integrity is vital to any university community for many reasons.
-Students receive credit for doing assignments because they are supposed to learn from those assignments, and the vast majority do so honestly.
-Anyone who hands in work that is not his or her own, or who cheats on a test, or plagiarizes a paper, is not learning, is receiving credit dishonestly and is, in effect, stealing from other students.
+Academic integrity is vital to our university community for many reasons.
+Anyone who submits work that is not his or her own, or who cheats on a test, or plagiarizes a paper, is not learning, is receiving credit dishonestly and is, in effect, stealing from other students.
 As a consequence, it is crucial that students do their own work.
 Students who use someone else’s work or ideas without saying so, or who otherwise perform dishonestly in a course, are cheating.
 In effect, they are lying.
 Such dishonesty, moreover, threatens the integrity not only of the individual student, but also of the university community as a whole.

 The full Academic Integrity Policy is available under the Academic Policies section of the Undergraduate Catalog.